syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Appearance.md

 ![](Appearance_images/Appearance_img3.png)

 ## Adding Image to an item
-SfListView allows the items to add images by using `SfListView.DrawItem` event.
-It allows us to get actual value of item by using `SfListView.ValueMember` property.
+The SfListView allows adding image to each item by using the `SfListView.DrawItem` event.
+It also allows you to get actual value of the item by using the `SfListView.ValueMember` property.

 {% tabs %}
 {% highlight c# %}